AmyYukiBlip/NC_exhibition-curator-project/README.md

 - Node.js: ^v24.8.0
 - npm: Comes with Node.js

-### Testing
+### Vitest Testing

 To run Vitest and see the tests in this repo: `npm run test`

 > Vitest provides mocks (vi.mock, vi.fn, etc.) and helpers around running tests, assertions, setting globals.
 Vitest supports both happy-dom or jsdom for mocking DOM and browser APIs.
 However, they don't come with Vitest and needed to be installed separately.
-The environment in the config file is then updated. (https://vitest.dev/guide/features.html)
+The environment in the config file is then updated for jsdom. (https://vitest.dev/guide/features.html)

-> @testing-library/react is included to be able to render and test React components in a simulated DOM environment (via jsdom) and query for elements (e.g. screen.getByText).
+> @testing-library/react is included to be able to render and test React components in the simulated DOM environment (via jsdom) and query for elements (e.g. screen.getByText).

 ### Lighthouse Accessibility Audit